First Take (talk show): Controversy

 Among claims have been that First Take has used hot button racial issues to create inflammatory debates and increase ratings.
 Most notably, during a discussion regarding Washington Redskins quarterback Robert Griffin III, frequent guest Rob Parker asked whether Griffin III was a "brother" or a "cornball brother."
 When pressed by host Cari Champion as to what that meant, Parker mentioned that Griffin III had a white fiancée and mentioned claims that Griffin III was a Republican.
 In response, Bayless asked whether Griffin III's braids did anything to assuage Parker's concerns.
 Stephen A. Smith has also been at the center of the controversy with remarks about Cleveland Cavalier J.R.
 Smith's dress wear during a Cavaliers game that included a "hoodie" being worn on the bench in late October 2017.
 This resulted in a public rant by J.R.
 Smith taking to Twitter to express his disapproval of Stephen A. Smith's comments, ultimately ending the rant with the accusation of Smith being an "Uncle Tom".
 J.R.
 Smith made these remarks due to a segment from Stephen A. Smith stating that "white folks" would be of disapproval in regard to what could be a "Trayvon Martin case being revisited" with a tweet questioning the work of Stephen A. Smith stating, "this man is always reaching.
 What does me wearing a hoodie on the bench have anything to do with reminding people of #TrayvonMartin".
 Stephen A. Smith not only reprimanded Smith for wearing a hoodie during the fourth quarter of a late October game, but reprimanded Nike for making a uniform that is unprofessional amongst racial remarks.

 The show has been criticized for what is perceived by many as its excessive coverage of the career of Tim Tebow.
 During his tenure with the Jets, in which he did not start in a game, and threw just eight passes the entire season, Tebow was nonetheless often a leading topic.

 As Cleveland Cavaliers forward LeBron James began a series of playoff appearances with the Cavaliers, host Skip Bayless became well known for his belief that James had been overrated by the media and not received enough criticism for his team's playoff failures.
 Bayless has himself been criticized by fans as well as members of the media for exaggerating James' failures and diminishing his successes.
 In an exchange with Dallas Mavericks owner Mark Cuban, Cuban argued that Bayless had reduced his analysis of the 2011 and 2012 NBA Finals series to subjective and limited assessments of player psyche, and had not even considered the offensive and defensive strategies used by the teams in each series.

-On July 29, 2014, ESPN suspended co-host Stephen A. Smith from the show for one week over his controversial comments regarding the NFL's decision to suspend Baltimore Ravens running back Ray Rice for the first two games of the 2014 season as a result of his domestic violence incident with his fiancée in February 2014.